310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/shinobu_1.md

 {% img /img/es/eventstory/stellamaris/minitalk_shinobu1_2.jpg %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu smilesoft %}
-you see, my next magazine photoshoot will be on the [beach].
+The flowers of the flowerbed at school bloomed beautifully just like these flowers here.

-my [job] will be to introduce [seafood].
+The other day, Shino-dono was watering the plants by himself here, so I helped him out.

-it is the most suitable [work] for me. i was pleasantly surprised when they told me…♪
+He taught me so many different flower names…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            It sounds like fun.
+            Such as?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu smilesoft %}
-            yes\~♪ i am already so excited\~
+            If I recall correctly, the first one he told me about was snapdragons.

-            i will be sure to bring back tasty [fish] as a [souvenir] for you, anzu-san~♪
+            The flower looks like a goldfish's mouth, and even the way it swims, so that is how it got its name.[^1]
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            It really does suit you.
+            That's wonderful.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu norsmile %}
-            showing off my [love] for the ocean has [paid off], hasn't it~
+            Heh, I now not only know more about the names of flowers, but their meanings, too!

-            fufu, i hope to [continue] to get more [jobs] to do with the ocean…♪
+            I'd love to send a mature gift to someone one day… One that involves picking out flowers by their meaning.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I hope you can dip in the ocean.
+            I'd love to see.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu smilesoft %}
-            i wonder… it will [mainly] be about [dishes] this time, so i am not sure…
+            Your wish is my command! ♪ They were very pretty, so I took a few photos.

-            but i may be able to *[puka puka]* during my break time…♪
+            Here it is!
+If it's alright, I could send them to you in HoldHands; how about it?
 			{% endbubble %}
         </div>
     </div>